mqzpt/flask-weather-app/README.md

-# node-flask-dash
+# weather-app
-feelin out a new stack
+trying out flask for the first time followed a youtube tutorial for the whole thing.